opiation/docker-for-work/README.md

 # docker-for-work
-An introductary example of incorporating Docker into new and existing projects for development and production
+An introductory example of incorporating Docker into new and existing projects for development and production